Frequently Asked Questions By Mike McCormick, Scoutmaster

 Q: Does Troop 48 have a summer program?

-A : Troop 48 differs from many other Boy Scout Troops in our summer program.
-Going back to our very first summer as an organization in 1965, the troop decided to skip the usual week at a Boy Scout camp.
+A : Troop 48 differs from many other Scout troops in our summer program.
+Going back to our very first summer as an organization in 1965, the troop decided to skip the usual week at a Scout camp.
 Instead, Scoutmaster Joe Derr took the boys to Lake George for a week to go camping and water skiing.

 Q: What is your advancement program like?